WordPress Security Checklist: Step-by-Step Guide to Protect Your Site

 To secure your WordPress site, use a safe web host, automate backups, keep software updated, and monitor user access.
 For more complex security concerns, don’t hesitate to ask an expert.

 A security plugin helps shield your site from common threats.
-We’d recommend it for beginners because you’ll be able to boost your security without touching any code.
+I’d recommend it for beginners because you’ll be able to boost your security without touching any code.
 Sucuri Security is a great option if you’re just getting started or want a hands-off approach to site security.